loganrower/WittyPy4/README.md

 # WittyPy4
-Python package for interacting with the WittyPi 4 or WittyPi 4 Mini.
+Python package for interacting with the WittyPi 4 or WittyPi 4 Mini developed by UU Gear.